cogdog/ds106bank/README.md

 * [HumanMOOC Activity Bank](http://humanmooc.com/activities/)
 * [Instructional Technology Assignments](http://tcoffman.org/INDT/) INDT501 at University of Mary Washington

-Hey, if you know more,  let me know-- or DIY please pull and add more!
+Hey, if you know more...  let me know-- or better yet, DIY; please fork this in GitHub, add your example, and submit a pull request.

-If you want more of the details behind the building see [related posts on CogDogBlog](http://cogdogblog.com/tag/106bank/).
+For more details behind how this thing came to be see [related posts on CogDogBlog](http://cogdogblog.com/tag/106bank/).

+## What's New?

+* May 3, 2016: New theme option to allow for archive views of assignments to use the embed-able media of it's example as an icon (e.g. YouTube video) rather than the thumbnail.
+* May 30, 2015: Major updates for UDG Agora project- vastly improved submission forms with previews, options to track users by twitter handle, improved single layout, leaderboard.

 ## Terminology / Jargon
 Generically I call the things inside the bank "Things" (internally you may find code references to "assignments", legacy of the first iteration of code).